misiektoja/spotify_monitor/docs/usage.md

 Set `ASCII_LOG_SEPARATORS` to `"Auto"` (default) to use ASCII separator-only lines on Windows, `"On"` to use them on every operating system or `"Off"` to preserve Unicode separators in logs everywhere.
 Terminal separators stay Unicode.
 Log files and all other logged text remain UTF-8.

-The default Listening Activity backend shows **Track** when Spotify reports playback. **Last played** means the feed reports playback stopped, which does not prove that the track finished.
-Track changes are detected at the polling interval.
-Counts describe observed tracks rather than completed plays.
-The legacy backend reports completed tracks.
-See [Friend Activity Backend](configuration.md#friend-activity-backend) to select a source and compare their limits.
+**Track** shows what the user is playing right now. **Last played** shows the last shared track after playback stopped, which does not prove that the track finished.
+Track changes are detected at the polling interval, so counts describe observed tracks rather than completed plays.
+See [Friend Activity Backend](configuration.md#friend-activity-backend) for details and the legacy completed-track option.

-Use `spotify_monitor --friend-activity-backend buddylist SPOTIFY_USER_ID` for legacy reporting or `--friend-activity-backend listening_activity` for live activity.
-The flag overrides the saved setting for the current run and also works with `--list-friends`, `--doctor` and `--import-browser-cookie`.

 <a id="scrobble-health-mode"></a>
 ## Scrobble Health Mode